Skynet (Terminator): Terminator Genisys

 Skynet is under development in 2017 as an operating system known as Genisys.
 Funded by Miles Dyson and designed by his son Danny Dyson, along with the help of John Connor (now working for Skynet), Genisys was designed to provide a link between all Internet devices.
 While some people accept Genisys, its integration into the defense structures creates a controversy that humanity is becoming too reliant on technology.
 This causes the public to fear that an artificial intelligence such as Genisys would betray and attack them with their own weapons, risking Skynet's plans.
-After multiple destructive confrontations, Sarah, Reese, and Pops stop Genisys from going online and defeat the T-3000, causing a setback to Skynet.
+After multiple destructive confrontations, Sarah, Reese, and Pops stop Genisys from going online and defeat the T-3000, causing a crippling setback to Skynet.

 Smith, who portrays the T-5000, also plays a holographic version of Skynet/Genisys in the final act of the movie.
 In addition, actors Ian Etheridge, Nolan Gross and Seth Meriwether portray holographic variations of Skynet/Genisys with Smith.

 Terminator: Dark Fate

-Terminator: Dark Fate serves as an alternate sequel to Terminator 2, ignoring the other sequels.
-Following the destruction of Cyberdyne in Judgment Day, Skynet was indeed erased from history, although various other Terminator units that it sent back in time to kill John remained in existence, following orders from an AI that no longer existed.
-One of these Terminators was able to kill John in 1998, but it subsequently developed a form of conscience and anonymously sent Sarah Connor advance warning whenever other Terminators arrived in the present so that she could eliminate them.
-The destruction of Cyberdyne Systems only delayed the rise of a rogue artificial intelligence.
-In the altered timeline, the threat in humanity's future is a competing AI, Legion, originally designed for cyberwarfare before it went rogue and developed its own schemes.
-Legion's enemy is not John Connor, but a woman named Daniella "Dani" Ramos, who is fated to become the leader of the Human Resistance against Legion's machines.
-Though erased from existence, there are people remained having knowledge about both John and Skynet including Dani's future self; she would become Sarah's protégée, being trained by her to fight Legion in tactics originally meant for John to fight Skynet.
-With the help of Sarah and Carl, the Terminator that killed John, Dani and her protector/future foster daughter Grace destroy a new Terminator, Rev-9, at the cost of Carl and Grace's lives.
+Terminator: Dark Fate serves as a direct sequel to Terminator 2: Judgment Day, ignoring the events of the other sequels.
+Following the destruction of Cyberdyne Systems, Skynet was indeed erased from history.
+However, several Terminator units it had already sent back in time to kill John Connor remained active, carrying out orders from an AI that no longer existed.
+One of these Terminators successfully killed John in 1998.
+Over time, it developed a rudimentary conscience and began anonymously sending Sarah Connor advance warnings whenever other Terminators arrived in the present, allowing her to hunt and destroy them.

+While Cyberdyne's destruction delayed the rise of artificial intelligence, it did not prevent it.
+In this altered timeline, a new threat emerges: Legion, an AI originally developed for cyberwarfare, which eventually went rogue and pursued its own agenda.
+Unlike Skynet, Legion's primary adversary is not John Connor but a young woman named Daniella "Dani" Ramos, who is destined to lead the Human Resistance against Legion's machines.

+Although Skynet no longer exists, some individuals—such as Dani's future self—retain knowledge of both John Connor and Skynet.
+Dani becomes Sarah's protégé, trained in tactics originally intended for John.
+With the help of Sarah and Carl—the reformed Terminator that killed John—Dani and her protector (and future foster daughter) Grace manage to destroy a new model, the Rev-9, though Carl and Grace sacrifice their lives in the process.